Bank Fraud Laywer

 How JMW Can Help

 Our fraud solicitors act fast to secure the necessary evidence to support your case so that facts can be properly established.
 Many individuals and companies can be improperly linked to suspicious financial activity or, more generally, a criminal investigation.
 Therefore, it is important to ensure specialist advice is taken as soon as possible.
+Early intervention can often be crucial in avoiding or limiting proceedings.
+It can also help avoid costs in later stages of complex investigations.

 The experienced and knowledgeable team at JMW has the skills and expertise to build the best possible defence case for you.
 Whether your matter is privately funded on an individual or corporate basis, or through a legal aid representation order, you can rest assured that we will offer a proactive, robust and cost-effective service.
 We have extensive knowledge of this area of the law and a track record of success in defending individuals accused of bank fraud offences.

 As leaders in their respective areas of law, we are nationally recognised for our comprehensive service, which can also include a range of other professionals, from accountants to computer forensic experts.
-We can represent people from across the UK with offices in Manchester, London and Liverpool.
+We can represent people across the UK with offices in Manchester, London and Liverpool.

 Types of Bank Fraud